WSU-TurtleRabbit/2025-TeamControl/README.md

-# Team Control (2025)
+# RoboCup SSL - Robot Control

-This is the Repository for our server-side operation.
+This is the code you will need to control the SSL robots in grSim and also to control the real robots.

 ## Installation